mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.3/release-notes/1.3/index.md

 ---
 layout: layout.pug
 navigationTitle: 1.3.0
-title: Release Notes 1.3.0
+title: Release Notes 1.3.0 Beta 1
 menuWeight: 10
 beta: true
-excerpt: View release-specific information for Dispatch 1.3.0
+excerpt: View release-specific information for Dispatch 1.3.0 Beta 1
 ---

-# Release Notes
+# Release Notes for Dispatch 1.3.0 Beta 1

 [button color="purple" href="https://support.d2iq.com/s/entitlement-based-product-downloads"]Download Dispatch [/button]

 <p class="message--note"><strong>NOTE: </strong>You must be a registered user and signed on to the support portal to download this product.
 For new customers, contact your sales representative or <a href="mailto:sales@d2iq.com">sales@d2iq.com</a> before attempting to download Dispatch.</p>

-## v1.3.0 - Released TBD
+## v1.3.0 Beta 1 - Released June 30, 2020
-Document Modified Date: July 13, 2020
+Document Modified Date: July 30, 2020

 This document describes the new features, caveats, and resolved issues of D2iQ Dispatch.
+__**This is a Beta release & for Evaluation only and NOT for Production use.**__

 ### Disclaimer